 1. Social Learning

 This is ideal for anyone looking to enhance their conversation skills and better understand the culture.
-If you like meeting new people and learn best by mimicking and adapting, learning by making friends and doing might be some of the greatest ways to use.
+If you like meeting new people and learn best by mimicking and adapting, learning by making friends and doing so might be some of the greatest ways to use.

 Join one of our Group Classes to locate a social scenario – or a companion – in which you’ll need to improve your English.
 You may use this learning method to listen to and replicate sounds and language structures.